 “Edgeless’ refers to the lack of a protective guard that normally protrudes slightly around the of the pickleball paddle.
 The guard is to protect the edge from chipping due to paddle being dropped or banged against hard surfaces.

 Some serious players prefer an edgeless pickleball paddle as it maximizes the playing surface of the paddle face.
 Although these paddles do normally have a thin tape around the edge of the paddle to protect it without interfering with the face of the paddle, it may not be enough to protect it from impact so this kind of paddles are more susceptible to chips or nicks along the paddle edge.

 Wide Body Paddles

-The official pickleball regulation for the dimensions an approved pickleball paddle is based on the length multiplied by the widest width and should not exceed 24 inches (60.96 cm) total (including edge guard and butt cap).
+The official pickleball regulation for the dimensions an approved pickleball paddle states that the combined length and width, including any edge guard and butt cap, shall not exceed 24

 Many pickleball paddle manufacturers now design oversized paddles by adding length to the face and shortening the length of the handle, therefore keeping the total length of the pickleball paddle the same and within regulation.

 There is a new pickleball paddle category on the market that includes paddles such as the “Encore Blade” that sacrifice face width to allow for increased the pickleball paddle length to up to 17”.